-US Karagoz Theatre Company was founded by Ayhan Hulagu as an first traditional Turkish theatre in the United States, in 2017.
-The company is known most for its special interest and shows especially in traditional arts at the international scale.
+US Karagoz Theatre Company was founded by Ayhan Hulagu as the first traditional Turkish theatre in the United States, in 2017.
+The company is known most for its special interest and shows especially in Anatolian theatre at the international scale.
 The company devotes special attention to Karagoz, meddah (the Anatolian art of storytelling), which is on the list of Unesco Intangible Cultural Heritage, classical plays, and experimental theater.
 Already, the company has succeeded to reach a wide-ranging audience in several parts of the world.

 Within the repository of the company, the Karagoz trilogy stands out as a remarkable achievement after winning acclaim and credit from critics in Istanbul.
 The “Karagoz on the Road” was another leading project of the company which has been displayed in Europe, Africa and the U.S. As the company takes hold in the cultural context of the U.S., new but bold projects began to be released.
-Among its portfolio, the company has released Swing, The Forest of the Witch, Dream of Hamlet and Anatolian body puppets in the past several years.
+Among its portfolio, the company has released Swing, The Forest of the Witch, Dream of Hamlet, and Anatolian body puppets in the past several years.
 Dream of Hamlet, the new groundbreaking enterprise, is poised to hit theaters.
 The company has so far held countless displays, performances and shows across the U.S. as part of its grand tour.
 In the context of these series of plays, it met with the audience in New York, Miami, Washington, D.C., Iowa, Boston, Portland, California, and many other places.

-The theatre company took part in several national and international festivals such as the 65th National Puppetry Festival, Hollywood Fringe Festival, the Great Plain Puppet Festival, the 34th Neopolis International Children Theatre Festival etc. The company also held exhibitions and workshops about Karagoz and traditional shadow plays at a number of universities, including the University of Minnesota, the University of California-Berkeley, the University of Pittsburg, MIT, Cornell, and Harvard University.
+The theatre company took part in several national and international festivals such as the 65th National Puppetry Festival, Hollywood Fringe Festival, the Great Plain Puppet Festival, the 34th Neopolis International Children Theatre Festival, etc. The company also held exhibitions and workshops about Karagoz and traditional shadow plays at a number of universities, including the University of Minnesota, the University of California-Berkeley, the University of Pittsburg, MIT, Cornell, and Harvard University.